St. Joseph integrates technology in the classroom

-Saint Joseph Catholic School offers an Apple one-to-one program in which every student in all grades are assigned a MacBook Air for use during the academic school year.
-Students can use their Macs to store electronic textbooks, complete homework assignments and participate in interactive classroom lessons.
+St. Joseph Catholic School offers an Apple one-to-one program in which every student in Grades 9-12 are assigned a MacBook Air and every student in Grades 7 and 8 are assigned an iPAD for use during the academic school year.
+Students can use their iPADS and Macs to store electronic textbooks, complete homework assignments and participate in interactive classroom lessons.

 In addition to that, seventh graders are required to take the state accredited ICT course, Information and Communication Technology (Foundations in Technology).
-Eighth graders are required to take the state accredited STEM, Science,Technology, Engineering and Math course.
+Eighth graders are required to take the STEM, Science,Technology, Engineering and Math, course.
 High school students take a variety of computer electives.

 The high school media program -- a group of elective classes in which students write and edit a student newspaper, a school yearbook, a streaming sports radio station and a weekly video newscast -- relies heavily on the Macs.
 The journalism classes use Adobe InDesign, Adobe Photoshop and iMovie to create print, video and audio productions.